zkoss/keikai-blog/blog/_posts/2020-03-12-currency-exchange.markdown

 }
 ```

-Since there are 15 different permissions of a `SheetProtection`, I create a `SheetProtection` object with a Builder pattern API, [SheetProtection.Builder](https://keikai.io/javadoc/latest/io/keikai/api/SheetProtection.Builder.html) which is a more readable code style.
+Since there are 15 different permissions of a `SheetProtection`, I created a `SheetProtection` object with a Builder pattern API, [SheetProtection.Builder](https://keikai.io/javadoc/latest/io/keikai/api/SheetProtection.Builder.html) which is a more readable code style.

 ## Limit Editable Area
 Now that I’ve made the whole sheet read-only, she can’t edit anywhere.
-I need to unlock the cell where she needs to input the buying cost in Excel:
+I need to unlock the cells where she needs to input the buying cost in the sheet:

 ![]({{ site.baseurl }}/images/{{page.imgDir}}/cellFormat.png)